apache/cassandra/doc/source/cql/types.rst

 Tuples
 ^^^^^^

-CQL also support tuples and tuple types (where the elements can be of different types).
+A tuple is a fixed-length set of values (fields) where each can be of a different data type.
 Tuple types and tuple literals are defined by:

 .. productionlist::
    tuple_type: TUPLE '<' `cql_type` ( ',' `cql_type` )* '>'